ewired/gjs-guide/docs/guides/gtk/3/08-editing-text.md

 # Editing Text

-There are two primary widgets that allow the user to edit text in GTK+: `Gtk.Entry` and `Gtk.TextView`.
+There are two primary widgets that allow the user to edit text in GTK: `Gtk.Entry` and `Gtk.TextView`.
 While they are quite similar the general rule is `Gtk.Entry` is built for short, simple text input while `Gtk.TextView` is built for multi-line or formatted text.

 ## Buffers